rlparent/SimpleRegistrationForm/README.md

 ## Description

-This project was made to give me some more practice with HTML and CSS, specifically with making a form using correct labels for input fields.
-It also helped improve my skills with Flexbox and general CSS in the context of a small form.
+This project was made to give me some more practice with HTML and CSS.
+I wanted to make a form using correct labels for input fields and use Flexbox to structure it.

 ## Author